 1. SITE SELECTION

-The key to selecting effective snow disposal sites is to locate them adjacent to or on pervious surfaces in upland areas away from water resources and wells.
+The key to selecting effective snow disposal sites is to locate them adjacent to or on pervious surfaces in upland areas or upland locations on impervious surfaces that have functioning and maintained storm water management systems away from water resources and drinking water wells.
 At these locations, the snow meltwater can filter in to the soil, leaving behind sand and debris which can be removed in the springtime.
 The following areas should be avoided:

 - Avoid dumping of snow into any waterbody, including rivers, the ocean, reservoirs, ponds, or wetlands.
 In addition to water quality impacts and flooding, snow disposed of in open water can cause navigational hazards when it freezes into ice blocks.

-- Avoid dumping snow on MassDEP-designated high and medium-yield aquifers where it may contaminate groundwater (see the next page for information on ordering maps from MassGIS showing the locations of aquifers, Zone II's, and IWPAs in your community).
+- Avoid dumping snow on MassDEP-designated high and medium-yield aquifers where it may contaminate groundwater (see below).

 - Avoid dumping snow in sanitary landfills and gravel pits.
 Snow meltwater will create more contaminated leachate in landfills posing a greater risk to groundwater, and in gravel pits, there is little opportunity for pollutants to be filtered out of the meltwater because groundwater is close to the land surface.

-- Estimate how much snow disposal capacity is needed for the season so that an adequate number of disposal sites can be selected and prepared.
+- Estimate how much snow disposal capacity may be needed for the season so that an adequate number of disposal sites can be selected and prepared.

 2. SITE PREPARATION AND MAINTENANCE